Conditions

 This is a cage that is equipped with an oxygen supply, like an Oxygen Concentrator, which the pet can breathe in while inside the cage.

-2. Oxygen mask
+2. Oxygen Mask

 This is a pet oxygen mask that is placed over the pet's nose and mouth, and is connected to an oxygen supply like portable oxygen canisters or a concentrator

-Pawprint Oxygen Concentrator for Pets
+3. Oxygen Concentrator

 A portable device that can be used to provide oxygen to the pet when traveling or when the pet is outside of the home.
 Typically used in conjunctions with a pet oxygen cage or oxygen mask.

-Oxygen therapy can help to improve the pet’s breathing and overall well-being, and can also help to reduce the risk of secondary conditions such as pneumonia.
-It can also help to reduce coughing and improve the pet’s appetite and energy level.
+Oxygen therapy can help to improve the pet's breathing and overall well-being, and can also help to reduce the risk of secondary conditions such as pneumonia.
+It can also help to reduce coughing and improve the pet's appetite and energy level.
+Collapsed trachea in dogs can lead to reduced oxygen intake, causing respiratory distress.
+Administering supplementary oxygen helps deliver oxygen to vital tissues and organs during these episodes.

 The life expectancy of a pet with a collapsed trachea can vary depending on the severity of the condition and the effectiveness of treatment.
 In mild cases, treatment with medications and lifestyle changes can help control symptoms and improve quality of life.
 In more severe cases, surgery may be necessary to repair the trachea or to remove any tumors or other growths that may be blocking the airway.

+It's also important to note that some pets that have other underlying health conditions, such as heart disease or chronic bronchitis, may have a shorter life expectancy.
 In general, a dog with a collapsed trachea can live a normal life span with proper management and treatment.
-However, it’s important to work closely with your veterinarian to develop a treatment plan that is tailored to your pet’s specific needs and to monitor your pet’s condition closely.
+However, it's important to work closely with your veterinarian to develop a treatment plan that is tailored to your pet's specific needs and to monitor your pet's condition closely.